 - 08:00 Meet the driver and move to Pisa

-- 08:45 Pisa and Miracoli court time for the Leaning
+- 08:45 Pisa and Miracoli court (meet the local guide)

 - 10:00 Departing to Lucca